microsoft/vscode-docs/docs/editor/debugging.md

 ### Data breakpoints

 If a debugger supports data breakpoints, they can be set from the context menu in the **VARIABLES** view.
-The "Break on Value Change/Read/Access" commands will add a data breakpoint that is hit when the value of the underlying variable changes/is read/is accessed.
+The **Break on Value Change/Read/Access** commands will add a data breakpoint that is hit when the value of the underlying variable changes/is read/is accessed.
 Data breakpoints are shown with a red hexagon in the **BREAKPOINTS** section.

 ## Debug Console REPL